yashyc19/Image-Scrapper/README.md

 # Image Scrapper

-This is a python based image scraping bot that will extract and download images as per users' input.
+This is a python based image scraping bot that will extract and download images as per users' request.

 ## Installation